hristina-uzunova/GF_DAE/README.md

 # GF_DAE
-Guided Filter Regularization for Improved Disentanglement of Shape and Appearance in Diffeomorphic Autoencoders
+Implementation of the paper "Guided Filter Regularization for Improved Disentanglement of Shape and Appearance in Diffeomorphic Autoencoders"